 A supportive group – We’re all in this together.
 We’re here to see the animals, practice mindfulness and have some time for reflection in an extraordinary place.
 We’re not here to network or to try to impress anyone.
 The only rule on Mindful Safari is to ‘Be Kind’ – and it’s amazing to see how a group of people from different parts of the world arrive as strangers but leave as friends with very special, shared memories.

 Constant reconnection with nature.
 Human beings are animals too, and yet during the past 200 years, we have become increasingly disconnected from our natural environment.
-On Mindful Safari we wake up in chalets with our own private view over the bush – and their own, outdoor showers (don’t worry – there’s an indoor one in each chalet too if you don’t fancy being fancied by a giraffe).
-We meditate in an open, thatched rondavel – if not outdoors.
+On Mindful Safari we wake up in chalets with our own private view over the bush.
+We meditate on a deck overlooking a bush watering hole – if not outdoors.
 And we spend hours a day in open Landrovers.
 We also have coffees, teas and sundowners outside.
 When we are back where we belong we can feel it – we are in our element!

 Combine all these things together and what we get certainly is ‘wellness in the wilderness’!

 I hope you enjoyed this article.
 If you did, here are a few things you can do: